Sumit-008/MemoryBDay/README.md

 This is a very special memory
 <br>
 This is specially made for birthday, it was a very special gift <br>
-Complex javascript also added like functions, complex calculations etc. for doing animations in this project Just checking github smoothness
+Complex javascript also added like functions, complex calculations etc. for doing animations in this project <br>
+Just checking github smoothness